 Entrepreneurship, B.S.

 Entrepreneurship focuses on preparing individuals for personal and financial success by starting their own firms or social ventures, taking their place in the management of the family firm or assuming a leadership position as a corporate entrepreneur introducing new products/services or opening new business markets.
-The entrepreneurship major at Saint Louis University's Richard A. Chaifetz School of Business offers hands-on opportunities, experienced instructors and the development of creativity, market focus and business planning — all essential to successful ventures.
+The entrepreneurship major at Saint Louis University's Richard A. Chaifetz School of Business offers hands-on opportunities, experienced SLU instructors and the development of creativity, market focus and business planning — all essential to successful ventures.

-The Entrepreneurship program has helped me gain valuable insight into the world of business through a network of accomplished entrepreneurs and business leaders, as well as through real-world experiences.
+The entrepreneurship program has helped me gain valuable insight into the world of business through a network of accomplished entrepreneurs and business leaders, as well as through real-world experiences.
 My professors have helped me excel throughout my years at SLU and beyond graduation through their lasting support and encouragement."

 —Maya Tunstall, Class of 2023

-The program draws on world-class resources, including the nationally-recognized Chaifetz Center for Entrepreneurship, which hosts national competitions for new ideas, elevator pitches, innovative decision-making, and social ventures open to SLU students.
-The program is further enhanced through cross-campus initiatives such as the Coleman Fellows program, a network for entrepreneurship-oriented faculty around the campus, and the SLU Entrepreneurs Club, a university student club.
+The program draws on world-class resources, including the nationally recognized Chaifetz Center for Entrepreneurship, which hosts national competitions for new ideas, elevator pitches, innovative decision-making, and social ventures open to SLU students.
+The program is further enhanced through cross-campus initiatives such as the Coleman Fellows program, a network for entrepreneurship-oriented faculty around the campus, and the SLU Entrepreneurs Club, a University student club.

 Students may also choose to pursue an entrepreneurship minor in addition to their chosen major.